-Although at first glance Pinnacles National Monument may appear to be a vast arid landscape, a little exploration will reveal occasional welcome water sources.
+Although at first glance Pinnacles National Park may appear to be a vast arid landscape, a little exploration will reveal occasional welcome water sources.
 Streams, springs, ponds, and the Bear Gulch Reservoir support an abundance of life.
 In 2001, park biologists began a two-year project to inventory the aquatic macroinvertebrates of Pinnacles.
 The goal of the project was to collect and identify every species of worm, snail, crustacean, arachnid, and insect that lives in or around water and can be seen with the naked eye.

 One conspicuous group of aquatic macroinvertebrates is the dragonflies and damselflies, collectively called odonates.
 These familiar insects can be seen darting about almost anywhere there is fresh water.
 So far, twenty-four species of dragonflies and sixteen species of damselflies have been identified from Pinnacles, with more almost certainly to be found.

 Adult odonates are voracious predators, catching flying insects with their mouths or with their spiny legs held out like a basket.
 One look at their huge eyes will tell you that they have great eyesight for spotting their prey.
 Unlike other insects, their front and hind wings beat in opposite directions, giving them excellent maneuverability in flight.
 They are also among the fastest flying insects.